kibook/s1kd-tools/tools/s1kd-checkrefs/README.md

 -n
 When listing invalid references (-l), include the source filenames of the objects in which the invalid references occur.

+-q
+Do not display error messages for invalid references.

 -s &lt;source&gt;
 Use only the specified module as the source of address items.
 Only references to this module will be checked and/or updated in all other modules.